California Golden Bears men's basketball: History

 The Golden Bears first played basketball intercollegiate in 1907 and began full conference play in 1915.
-The 1920s was the dominant decade for Cal basketball, as the Bears won 6 conference titles under coaches E.H.
+The 1920s was the dominant decade for Cal basketball, as the Bears won six conference titles under coaches E.H.
 Wright and Nibs Price.
-Cal was retroactively recognized as the pre-NCAA tournament national champion for the 1926–27 season by the Premo-Porretta Power Poll.
+Cal was retroactively ranked as the nation's top college team for the 1926–27 season by the Premo-Porretta Power Poll; however, this retroactive poll is not recognized by the NCAA.

-Nibs Price coached Cal with great success for 30 years from 1924 to 1954, earning a 449–294 total record, many single season winning records, and an additional 3 conference titles in the 1930s and 1940s.
+Nibs Price coached Cal with great success for 30 years from 1924 to 1954, earning a 449–294 total record, many single season winning records, and an additional three conference titles in the 1930s and 1940s.
 (Note: Price was also Cal's football coach from 1926 to 1930, leading the 1926 and 1927 Wonder Teams to undefeated seasons.)

 Cal reached the pinnacle of the sport during the tenure of Pete Newell, who was head coach from 1955 to 1960.
 The Golden Bears earned the conference title four out of his five years and in 1959, won the NCAA title.
 In Newell's last year, Cal came close to another NCAA title, but lost to Ohio State in the final.

 The fortunes of Cal men's basketball would never be the same after 1960.
 Newell retired after the national title win, touching off what would be a mostly dreary quarter-century for the program.
 From 1960 to 1985, the Bears tallied only two winning seasons in conference play.
-This was despite having players such as Butch Hays (1981–1984) and Kevin Johnson (1983–1987) who both set school records for assists.
+This was despite having players such as Butch Hays (1981–1984) and Kevin Johnson (1983–1987) who both set school records for assists, with Johnson also setting the school's all-time scoring record at the time of his graduation.

 Lou Campanelli served as head coach from 1986 to 1993.
 The highlight of this era was a 75-67 victory over UCLA in 1986 that ended a 25-year, 52 game losing streak to the Bruins.
-Also in that first season, Campanelli took the Golden Bears to the 1986 National Invitation Tournament, the first post season appearance of any sort since 1960.
+Also in that first season, Campanelli took the Golden Bears to the 1986 National Invitation Tournament, the first post-season appearance of any sort since 1960.
 In 1990, Campanelli led the Golden Bears to their first NCAA Tournament in 30 years.

 Cal achieved much better success in the 1990s, qualifying for the NCAA tournament five times with future NBA players Jason Kidd (the Golden Bears all-time assists leader) and Lamond Murray, as well as future perennial All-Pro NFL tight end Tony Gonzalez in the early and mid 1990s and Sean Lampley and Shareef Abdur-Rahim in the late 1990s.
 Cal also won the 1999 National Invitation Tournament, with a thrilling 61–60 victory over Clemson in the title game.